 The “good bacteria” in our gastrointestinal tracts has gotten a lot of attention lately, but our guts aren’t the only places that host good bacteria.
 Our noses, sinuses and nasal passages contain similar colonies of beneficial bacteria.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 The bacteria in these areas are starting to move into the spotlight as more research is done on the positive impacts those bacteria can have in preventing the bad bacteria from colonizing and the negative impacts that result when we destroy the good bacteria.

-“There are a lot of bacteria that colonize our nose and throat that are supposed to be there,” says head and neck specialist Michael Benninger, MD, chairman of the Head and Neck Institute at Cleveland Clinic.
+“There are a lot of bacteria that colonize our nose and throat that are supposed to be there,” says head and neck specialist Michael Benninger, MD.
 “But primarily due to overuse of antibiotics, we have changed the colonies in our nose to bacteria that are more harmful.”

 Among these are bacteria that lead to some of the common staph, streptococcus pneumonia, H-flu, sinusitis and strep throat infections that regularly plague people, he adds.